 Delaware houses more than 3,000 inmates and 9,000 probationers every day.
 Citizens can find information on all inmates online or through the phone.
 A prison background check will include:

-This information can be helpful to anyone looking to send money to or visit an inmate, or for victims who want to know where an inmate currently resides.
+This information can be helpful to anyone looking to send money to or visit an inmate, or for victims who want to check where a Delaware inmate currently resides.

 While Delaware’s Department of Corrections manages both jails and prisons, the Bureau of Community Corrections specifically handles probationers and parolees.
 There are five levels of supervision involved, namely: